osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ## `Get Stream View Owner`

-Get the owner of the specified stream view.
-For more information on owners, see [Access Control](xref:accesscontrol).
+Get the Owner of the specified stream view.
+For more information on Owners, see [Access Control](xref:accesscontrol).

 **Request**